AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 [Review](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html?lang=en#review) your selection and when correct start exporting your output dataset to the cloud storage destination.

 You must [verify](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html?lang=en#verify) a successful data export.
-When exporting datasets, Experience Platform creates one or multiple .json or .parquet files in the storage location defined in your destination.
+When exporting datasets, Experience Platform creates one or multiple `.json` or `.parquet` files in the storage location defined in your destination.
 Expect new files to be deposited in your storage location according to the export schedule you set up.
-Experience Platform creates a folder structure in the storage location you specified as part of the selected destination, where it deposits the exported files.
+Experience Platform creates a folder structure in the storage location that you specified as part of the selected destination, where it deposits the exported files.
 A new folder is created for each export time, following the pattern: `folder-name-you-provided/datasetID/exportTime=YYYYMMDDHHMM`.
 The default file name is randomly generated and ensures that exported file names are unique.

 ### Flow Service API

-Alternatively, you can export and schedule the export of output datasets using API's.
+Alternatively, you can export and schedule the export of output datasets using APIs.
 The steps involved are documented in [Export datasets by using the Flow Service API](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html).

 #### Get started

-You need to ensure you have the [required permissions](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#permissions) to export datasets and that the destination to where you want to send your output dataset supports exporting datasets.
-You then need to [gather the values for required and optional headers](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#gather-values-headers) you use in the API calls, as well as [identify the connection spec and flow spec IDs of the destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#gather-connection-spec-flow-spec) you are intending to export datasets to.
+Ensure you have the [required permissions](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#permissions) to export datasets and that the destination to where you want to send your output dataset supports exporting datasets.
+You then must [gather the values for required and optional headers](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#gather-values-headers) you use in the API calls, as well as [identify the connection spec and flow spec IDs of the destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/api/export-datasets.html#gather-connection-spec-flow-spec) you are intending to export datasets to.

 #### Retrieve eligible datasets